 First thing, you don’t need a fancy smoker.
 We have a Masterbuilt Electric Smoker that you can buy online from Walmart, Amazon, or Cabela's.
 If you love smoked meats, smoked salmon or other smoked fish, and if you like experimenting with new recipes and have the space for it, then it's definitely a fun "toy" to have!

-Oh, and if you're really into your cooking "toys," then you would love a Blackstone griddle and this Blackstone breakfast hash browns with bacon & egg recipe.
+Oh, and if you're really into your cooking "toys" and gadgets, then you would love a Blackstone griddle and this Blackstone breakfast hash browns with bacon & egg recipe.

 How long does it take to smoke a brisket?